 The County will cause notice of the call for redemption identifying the Bonds or portion thereof to be redeemed to be sent not less than 30 nor more than 60 days prior to the redemption date to the registered owner thereof.
 The County shall not be responsible for transmitting notice of redemption to anyone other than DTC or another qualified securities depository or its nominee unless no qualified securities depository is the registered owner of the Bonds.
-If no qualified securities depository is the registered owner of the Bonds, notice of redemption shall be sent to the registered owners of the Bonds.
+If no qualified securities depository is the registered owner of the Bonds.
+If no qualified securities depository of the Bonds.
 If a portion of a Bond is called for redemption, a new Bond in principal amount equal to the unredeemed portion shall be issued to the registered owner upon the surrender thereof.